US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

 ## Step 3.
 Create Azure Resources

-Next, you'll create the Azure resources for the subsequent assignments.

-You'll use [Azure Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) and [Azure CLI](https://docs.microsoft.com/cli/azure/what-is-azure-cli) to create the required resources:
+Next, you'll create the Azure resources for the subsequent assignments using [Azure Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) and the [Azure CLI](https://docs.microsoft.com/cli/azure/what-is-azure-cli).

 1. If you're using [Azure Cloud Shell](https://shell.azure.com), skip this step and proceed to step 2.
 Open the [terminal window](https://code.visualstudio.com/docs/editor/integrated-terminal) in VS Code and make sure you're logged in to Azure